How to make the Important Changes

 A successful full time life coach, coaching 20 individual clients a month at $350 per client, would gross $7000 per month.
 If you work with 25 executive or entrepreneur clients at say $700 per month, you would gross $17,500 per month.
 Overhead and expenses for a coaching practice are usually quite small, rarely over 15% of sales.
 (Currently only about 15% of coaches earn over $100K per year.)

 A recent study, commissioned by the ICF and conducted by Price Waterhouse Coopers involving some 5415 coaches around the world found that the average annual salary of a full time coach was just over $82,000.
 This study found the average income of a part time coach was just over $26,000.
-If you are an ICF member you can see a copy of this study at PWC STUDY.
+If you are an ICF member you can buy a copy of this study from them.

 In the end, what you achieve is up to you.
 (As the father of 3 daughters in university, every charge card invoice I receive gives me ample motivation to earn a comfortable 6-figure income from coaching.)
 And keep in mind that even if you have a full practice of say 25 - 30 clients, you will still have ample time to do other income generating activities that complement your coaching practice.
 Many coaches find workshops, writing and speaking as natural activities that both generate additional income and help build their coaching practices.

 In summary, if you like working with people, have some entrepreneurial ability, and you get great coach training, and take a professional and consistent approach to the business and marketing of coaching, you stand a good chance of joining the top 40% of this profession.
 And you can become one of the fortunate souls that make a great living doing what they love.